NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

     :::image type="content" source="media/qs-create-vs-project-properties.png" alt-text="NuGet package properties in a Visual Studio project":::

-    > [!NOTE]
-    > For packages built for public consumption, pay special attention to the **Tags** property, as tags help others find your package and understand what it does.
+1. For packages built for public consumption, pay special attention to the **Tags** property, as tags help others find your package and understand what it does.

 1. Give your package a unique **Package ID** and fill out any other desired properties.
 For a table that shows how MSBuild properties (SDK-style projects) map to *.nuspec* file properties, see [pack targets](../reference/msbuild-targets.md#pack-target).
 For a description of *.nuspec* file properties, see the [.nuspec file reference](../reference/nuspec.md).
 All of these properties go into the `.nuspec` manifest that Visual Studio creates for the project.